 If you're looking for a louder and more portable speaker, go for the JBL.
 However, if you're looking for a more customizable option that can reproduce a deeper bass, the Denon is still a solid choice.

 It offers outstanding voice assistant support with Alexa and Google Assistant built-in and can hear you when you're far away from the speaker, as well as in noisier environments.
-It's very well-built with an IP56 rating for dust and water resistance, though we don't test for this.
-It's also has a built-in handle you can use to easily take it with you when you're on the move, and its battery can last over ten hours from a single charge, which is perfect for long listening sessions.
+It's very well-built with an IP56 rating for dust and water resistance, so it's certified to be protected against direct contact with water for up to three minutes, and dust for around two to eight hours.
+It also has a built-in handle you can use to easily take it with you when you're on the move, and its battery can last over ten hours from a single charge, which is perfect for long listening sessions.
 That said, battery life can vary depending on usage, and your experience may differ.

 Jul 01, 2021: Added the Sony XB72 to the Notable Mentions.
 Text was updated for consistency and accuracy.